Understanding the hiring process

 - Interviews and final selection: The hiring team may decide to follow-up with you to ensure that you are interested in the role they are hiring for.
 This process will be conducted via email, and it is important that you respond with your interest, to continue in the process.
 The selection process may include one or more interviews with the hiring manager or your future teammates.

-- Communication: Throughout this process, you may recieve several emails that appear to be system-generated.
-This is a normal part of the process, and you should be sure to take the time to read each message carefully.
-Messages seem unpersonalized as an effort to keep the hiring process fair, but each message will contain important information about the role that you are being considered for, and may have tasks and next steps for you.
-The selection process can take some time, but should not take more than 60 days.
-You will recieve a message from the person handling the selection process in the event that you are not selected, but this message may not come until the end of the process.
+- Communication: Throughout the hiring process, you will receive several emails that are system-generated.
+This is a normal part of the process, and we urge you to read each message carefully as messages will often contain important information about the role and tasks for you to complete.
+Please be aware that the selection process can take some time, but you will be notified if you are not selected, though this may not occur until the end of the hiring process.

 As a local government employee you will be part of a team that is responsible for protecting the health and well-being of the more than a million people that live and work in San Francisco.
 This may mean that you have access to sensitive information, public funds, or you may be directly involved in providing face-to-face citizen services.
 To protect the safety of our residents as well as fellow employees, you will be required to go through some final checks before you can start work.

-- Qualification verification: We are required to verify the information that you provided in your application.
-This process may involve providing us with your transcripts, diplomas, and certifications, as well a calling references from your previous employers.
+- Qualification verification: If selected, the City and County of San Francisco is required to verify the information in your application.
+This may include submitting your transcripts, diplomas, certifications, as well as contacting your references.

 - Background checks: All employees must go through a background check.
 For most employees this involves taking fingerprints and requesting records from California and the FBI (LiveScan check).
 Under City ordinance, the records that are returned are compared to the individual requirements of the position, so simply having records does not directly disqualify you from employment with the city.